jordanroskelley/jordanroskelley.github.io/posts/2014-08-07/Android_Using_Retrofit.md

 Then, I build a ServiceProvider, which gives you a singleton of your service.
+This singleton is important because:

+* it won't be recreated with each call (service setup is expensive)
+* it allows you to use caching

 ```
 package com.whatever;